camunda/camunda-docs/docs/product-manuals/clients/cli-client/get-started.md

 }
 ```

-the process ends in the upper end event following the Ping sequence flow.

-Changing the worker to
+This will change the worker to the following:

 ```bash
 zbctl create worker test-worker --handler "echo {\"return\":\"...\"}"
 ```

-and creating a new instance leads to a second instance in Operate, which you'll see ending in the second end event following the else sequence flow:
+Creating a new instance leads to a second instance in **Operate**, which you'll see ending in the second end event following the **else** sequence flow:

 ![operate-instance](assets/operate-advanced-instances-other.png)

-As a next step you can now connect both workers in parallel and create more process instances:
+Next, you can connect both workers in parallel and create more process instances:

 ```bash
 while true; do zbctl create instance camunda-cloud-quick-start-advanced; sleep 1; done
 ```

-In Operate you will see instances ending in both end events depending on which worker picked up the job.
+In **Operate**, you will see instances ending in both end events depending on which worker picked up the job.

 ![operate-instances](assets/operate-advanced-instances.png)